hantsy/awesome-javaee8/README.md

 ## JSF 2.3

-* [What's new in JSF 2.3? ](http://arjan-tijms.omnifaces.org/p/jsf-23.html), a must-read article when upgrading to JSF 2.3.
+* [What's new in JSF 2.3? ](http://arjan-tijms.omnifaces.org/p/jsf-23.html), by Arjan Tijms, a must-read article when upgrading to JSF 2.3.
 * [Migrate your @ManagedProperty annotations](http://www.manorrock.com/blog/2013/11/01/jsf_tip_31_migrate_your_managedproperty_annotations.html)

 ## JPA 2.2